You know a quality employee recognition program will do wonders for your company.

 But how do you get leadership on board; especially if they’re looking closely at ROI?
 It's not always easy to show the connection between positive company culture and a boost in a company's bottom line.

-The answer: point your leaders towards these eight stats on the numerous benefits and immense value that an employee recognition program can provide.
+Share these eight stats on the numerous benefits and immense value that an employee recognition program can provide.

-Let's dive in!
+Let's dive in.

-According to Job Seeker Nation, a big portion of your team is either actively looking for a new job, or at least open to the idea of working for a new employer right now.
-That is bound to include some key people who are crucial to your organization.
-It’s a good thing to remind your leaders.
-And then, to really make your case, also remind them ...
+According to Job SeekerNation, a big portion of your team is either actively looking for anew job, or at least open to the idea of working for a new employer.
+That is bound to include some heavy hitters within your organization.
+Good leaders want to do everything possible to keep their valuable team members on board–starting with introducing an employee recognition program.

-The costs of advertising for open roles, screening resumes, interviewing candidates, and training new team members really adds up.
-And we haven't even factored in the dip in productivity and employee morale your company will experience when an employee decides to move on.
+The costs of advertising for open roles, screening resumes, interviewing candidates, and training new team members really add up.
+And we haven't even factored in the loss of productivity and employee morale your company will experience when an employee decides to move on.

 According to PeopleKeep, it can cost 16% of annual salary to replace low-wage workers and 213% of annual salary to replace highly-educated executives.
 This translates to anywhere from $3,328 to $213,000 dollars on average.

-Kudos® is an employee engagement, culture, and analytics platform, that harnesses the power of peer-to-peer recognition, values reinforcement, and open communication to help organizations boost employee engagement, reduce turnover, improve culture, and drive productivity and performance.
-Kudos® uses unique proprietary methodologies to deliver essential people analytics on culture, performance, equity, and inclusion, providing organizations with deep insights and a clear understanding of their workforce.Talk to Sales
+Kudos is an employee engagement, culture, and analytics platform, that harnesses the power of peer-to-peer recognition, values reinforcement, and open communication to help organizations boost employee engagement, reduce turnover, improve culture, and drive productivity and performance.
+Kudos uses unique proprietary methodologies to deliver essential people analytics on culture, performance, equity, and inclusion, providing organizations with deep insights and a clear understanding of their workforce.Talk to Sales